Giving and Receiving

 The farmer is actually giving a seed to Mother Nature with the full expectation to receive something in return.
 Next, he cultivates the crop and reaps the harvest.

 He has given and knows he will receive.
 Mother Nature gives back the fruit which places the farmer at the receiving end of the equation.
 Then he starts all over again with the intention to receive during the next harvest season.
-This is how he participates in and enjoys the cycle of life, just as Planet Earth rotates to give us day and night.
+This is how he participates in and enjoys the giving and receiving cycle, the natural balance of life just as Planet Earth rotates to give us day and night.

-It is when things get out of balance that we get disharmony, discord, conflict, lack and limitation, amongst other unwanted effects.
+It is when things get out of balance that we get to experience disharmony, discord, conflict, lack and limitation, amongst other unwanted effects.
 Giving and receiving is a two way street!

 The Importance of Attitude in the Giving and Receiving Cycle